sushrutmair/visagefrservice/README.md

 ### Can Visage.FR recognize faces in a video?

 Yes.
 For this to work, you would need to grab the frames of interest from the video (it can also be a live streaming video).
-Frames of interest are frames that containe faces you want to recognize.
+Frames of interest are frames that contain faces you want to recognize.
 Send those frames (as images) to Visage.FR and you are done!